-Metal: Metal roofing can be a significant asset for residential properties as opposed to other materials, but depending on the style and location of your home metal roofing might not be necessary or the best roof.
+Metal: Metal roofing can be a significant asset for residential properties as opposed to other materials, but depending on the metal roof cost, the style and location of your home metal roofing might not be necessary or the best roof.

 That is because while metal roofing is generally more expensive, it is great for hotter climates because it reflects heat while asphalt and other options tend to absorb it.

 Having said that, metal roofing can generally add greater value to your home depending on the area.

 Slate: Slate roofing is expensive compared to the other options, but a properly installed slate roof can last for decades and add significant value to your home.